Gale Gordon: Death

 Gordon died of lung cancer on June 30, 1995, at the Redwood Terrace Health Center in Escondido, California, aged 89.
 Virginia Curley, his wife of nearly 60 years, had died in the same facility one month earlier.
 The couple had no children.

 Awards

-In 1999, Gordon was inducted posthumously into the Radio Hall of Fame, and for his contribution to radio he has a star on the Hollywood Walk of Fame at 6340 Hollywood Boulevard.
+In 1999, Gordon was inducted posthumously into the Radio Hall of Fame, was nominated for four Primetime Emmy Awards, and for his contributions to radio he was the recipient of a star on the Hollywood Walk of Fame at 6340 Hollywood Boulevard.